csuwildcat/ddi/specs/container-overview.md

 ## Request/Response

 To maximize reuse of existing standards and open source projects, The REST API uses [JSON API's specification][2773b365] for request, response, and query formats, and leverages standard schemas for encoding stored data and response objects.
 Requests should be formatted in accordance with the JSON API documentation: http://jsonapi.org/format/#fetching.
-Note: the `Accept` header parameter for requests should be set to `application/vnd.api+json`.
+The `Accept` header parameter for requests should be set to `application/vnd.api+json`.

+The following headers should be included depending on the use-case:

+`X-Requesting-Identity` ➜ ID of the identity making the request to the container instance.
+The container may need to challenge the requester to prove the authenticity of the claim.

+`X-Target-Identity` ➜ ID corresponding with the identity the Requesting Identity would like to interface with.
+A container may manage multiple identities, so this is required to distinguish which is being addressed.

 #### Authentication